Best leather cleaner 2022: Spruce up your leather furniture, jacket or handbag

 What about faux leather?

-Many people have success cleaning faux leather with leather cleaning products, as a good faux leather will have a similar texture, though it’s usually not as porous.
-If you’re buying a leather cleaner online, check whether it can be used on faux leather and, if it doesn’t state, you can usually find out whether others are using it successfully on faux leather with a quick scroll through the user reviews.
+Many people have success cleaning faux leather with leather-cleaning products, as a good faux leather will have a similar texture, though it’s usually not as porous.
+If you’re buying a leather cleaner online, check whether it can be used on faux leather and, if it doesn’t say, you can usually find out whether others are using it successfully on faux leather with a quick scroll through the user reviews.

 How do I use a leather cleaner?